GainSec/RTLOify/README.md

 # R.T.L.O.I.F.Y
 ![RTLOIFY](https://gainsec.com/wp-content/uploads/2024/03/marble-knd.png)

-Quick script to create strings with RTLO characters, change single filenames or even entire directories.
+Script to create strings with RTLO characters, change single filenames or even entire directories.
 Meant to be used for RTLO bypasses/testing in regards to hacking, offensive cyber security and penetration testing.

 ## Getting Started